 Ibogaine has extremely powerful addiction-curing, dissociative, and visionary properties.
-Typically, an ibogaine trip will last far longer than that of any other substance, and go far deeper into the user’s soul, unearthing repressed and sealed-off memories, and dismantling habitualized patterns of thought and behavior.
+Typically, an ibogaine trip will last far longer than that of any other substance, and go far deeper into the user’s mind, unearthing repressed and sealed-off memories, and dismantling habitualized patterns of thought and behavior.

-Many refer to the iboga experience as an encounter with “the Truth.”
+Many refer to the iboga experience as an encounter with “The Truth.”
 It is touted as the most intense inward psychedelic journey one can take.

 How to Try Iboga